-President Clinton’s collections are comprised of an impressive number of military coins and campaign buttons.
-Students will view and touch replicas of military challenge coins and authentic campaign buttons from the 1992 and 1996 presidential campaigns.
-Following the classroom activity, students will tour the exhibit and find the coins and buttons on display.
-The docent-led tour also includes the Oval Office, Life in the White House, and the current temporary exhibit.
+where students will view and touch replicas of military challenge coins and actual campaign buttons from the 1992 and 1996 presidential campaigns.
+Following the classroom activity, students will tour the exhibit and find the military challenge coins and campaign buttons on display while they tour the Oval Office and Life in the White House exhibits.

 Holidays at the White House

 Each year, the White House hosts many events that celebrate our nation’s diversity.
 Students will learn more about these holiday traditions by viewing and holding the types of objects that are used during these celebrations.
 Following the classroom activity, the students will find similar artifacts in the permanent exhibit Life in the White House.
-The docent-led tour also includes the Oval Office and the current temporary exhibit.
+The docent-led tour also includes the Oval Office exhibit.

 Why is the bald eagle a national symbol of this great nation?
 Why are there 50 stars on the U.S. flag?
 Students will learn the answers to these questions through a hands-on classroom activity.
 They will find national symbols – the eagle, the flag, the Presidential Seal, the Statue of Liberty, and the White House – while exploring the permanent exhibits.
-The docent-led tour also includes the Oval Office, Life in the White House, and the current temporary exhibit.
+The docent-led tour also includes the Oval Office and Life in the White House exhibits.

-The Clinton Center is home to the William J. Clinton Presidential Library and Museum, the University of Arkansas Clinton School of Public Service, and the Little Rock offices of the Clinton Foundation.
-A world-class educational and cultural venue, the Clinton Center hosts a variety of educational programs, special events, exhibitions, and lectures, and presents a unique perspective of the work – past, present, and future – of the 42nd President of the United States, William Jefferson Clinton.
+The William J. Clinton Presidential Center is the home of the Little Rock offices of the Clinton Foundation; the Clinton Presidential Library and Museum; the Clinton School of Public Service, the first institution in the nation to offer a Master of Public Service (MPS) degree; and is a managing partner of the Presidential Leadership Scholars program, a national bipartisan executive-style leadership development initiative.
+Additionally, the Clinton Center is a world-class educational and cultural venue offering a variety of educational programs, special events, exhibitions, and lectures, presenting a unique perspective of the work – past, present, and future – of the 42nd President of the United States, William Jefferson Clinton.

 The Clinton Museum Store, conveniently located in the lobby of the museum, offers a diverse selection of unique memorabilia and gifts, including books, accessories, collectibles, and more.
 The Museum Store also features items related to the current temporary exhibit.
 Admission fees are NOT required to shop at the Museum Store; however, regular admission fees apply to tour the museum.Visit Website